Tidal Current Chart Finder

 Mr. Borsboom created a free resource, available both as a downloadable PDF and as HTML online, which also shows every hour of every day and the number of the applicable chart from the current atlas.

 If you have thoughts on how this program might be improved, please write.
-I am also interested in any errors that you might detect so corrections can be implemented.
+I am also interested in any errors you might detect so corrections can be implemented.

 Email me with any thoughts